BA (Hons) Fashion Promotion and Communication

 What will I study?

-At the core of the BA (Hons) Fashion Promotion and Communication course you can find creativity, innovative thinking and an exploration of contemporary approaches to the marketing of fashion.
+At the core of the BA (Hons) Fashion Promotion and Communication course is the key themes of creativity, multi-disciplinary practice and innovation.

 My course allows so much freedom to be creative with my work, I’ve also gained industry experience through live briefs with big brands such as AllSaints.
 Coming to Buckinghamshire New University was definitely the right choice, I have developed massively in terms of my confidence and my skills.Charlotte Denton